vinod-kha/face-recognition-with-aws/README.md

 ```

-* Create a lambda function and attach the role your created
+* Create a lambda function and attach the role your created .
-* Add trigger the s3 bucket
+* Add trigger the s3 bucket.
+* Copy lamdafunction.py script and paste in your lambda code.
-* Once Dynamdb table, s3 bucket , Lambda is successfully created and Integrated now Upload and test
+* Once Dynamdb table, s3 bucket , Lambda is successfully created and Integrated now Upload and test.
-* Run 'putimages.py' python script to upload images from local to s3 bucket
+* Run 'putimages.py' python script to upload images from local to s3 bucket.
-* Images are stored in s3 and metadata are strored in Dyanamodb
+* Images are stored in s3 and metadata are strored in Dyanamodb.
-* Navigate to DDB and click on PartiQL editor and run below command  and you can see the results
+* Navigate to DDB and click on PartiQL editor and run below command  and you can see the results.

 ```
 select * from face_tab_recognition;
 ```

 * Once the images are uploaded then test it.
-* We have testing.py python script to test the images we uploaded
+* We have testing.py python script to test the images we uploaded.
-* run testing.py script and give person name , unknown name to check weather it is rekognizing correctly or not .
+* run testing.py script and give person name , unknown name to check weather it is rekognizing correctly or not.

 Note: Modify with your Dynamdb , s3 , IAM role and lamabda function